- Date : 14/10/2022

 How to deal with the dilemma of comfortably living in your family home while claiming HRA exemption

-A salaried employee can claim exemption on the rent paid during the year (or part thereof) through House Rent Allowance (HRA) under section 10(13A) of the Income Tax Act as per the HRA rules.
+House Rent Allowance (HRA) is a salary component given to an employee for rent payment that can also be used as a tax deduction.
+A salaried employee can claim exemption on the rent paid during the year (or part thereof) through HRA under section 10(13A) of the Income Tax Act as per the HRA rules.
 The Act also allows exemption on rent paid, even if there is no HRA component in the salary structure, by claiming deduction under section 80GG.

 Many salaried individuals live with their parents or relatives.
 Being a part of the family, one might wonder if HRA can be claimed in such cases, particularly since the rental income stays within the family.
 The short answer would be – yes, you can claim HRA allowance if you pay rent to a family member.
 However, you cannot be too casual about it just because the recipient is your family member.

 As far as the Income Tax department is concerned, all the necessary formalities must be intact for you to be eligible for the HRA calculation and exemption.
-The rent arrangement should look bona fide in the eyes of the law.
+The rent arrangement should also look bona fide in the eyes of the law.
+Therefore, you must keep the following things in mind on how to claim HRA to ensure no errors.

 - Payment: If you are staying with your parents or relatives and wish to claim HRA exemption, make sure that you do pay the rent.
 There should be a payment trail, so an account transfer or a cheque payment is recommended.